Similan Islands Dive SitesSimilan Islands Dive Sites Quick Links

-The best way to dive Similans dive sites is by a Liveaboard Trip, although the Similan Islands dive sites can be visited on a 1 day dive trip.
+The best way to dive Similans is by a Liveaboard Trip.
+However the Similan Islands can be dived on a 1 day dive trip.

-Similan & Surin Island Liveaboard Trips normally last 4 days / 4 nights and offer around 10-20 dives.
+Similan and Surin Island Liveaboard Trips normally last around 4 days / 4 nights and offer around 10-20 dives.
 This will give you a good look at the variety of Similan Islands dive sites available.
 Luckily there are many operators to choose from with budgets to suit everyone.

-PLEASE NOTE: Indepth Dive Centre is not affiliated to any Liveaboard Operator and so we have impartial view.
-As such we believe we can offer you the best unbiased advice for the best Liveaboard for your budget, current certification level and level of experience.
+PLEASE NOTE: Indepth Dive Centre is not affiliated to any particular Liveaboard Operator.
+Consequently we have impartial views on all trips.
+As such we believe we can offer you the best unbiased advice for your Liveaboard.
+Based in your budget, current certification level and level of experience.

 Any Questions, queries, comments or ideas about the Similan Islands or Thailand Liveaboard?
 PLEASE send them to us we will get back to you as fast as we can.

-Can you take any PADI Course in The Similan Islands?
+Can you take PADI Courses in The Similans?